A-safarji/MTA-EDA/README.md

 and delays on lines led to dangerously-crowded trains.

 #### Question/need:
-* The goal of this analysis is to determine traffics and delays of trains station that casuses riders gripe over crowds.
+* The goal of this analysis is to determine congestions and crowds of trains stations that casuses riders gripe over crowds.
 Therefore, helping decision-making process for MTA and paving the way to provide more buses on thses crowded stations which to decentralize crowds without any addtional costs.

 * Identify how to improve traffics and delays on crowded stations that waste commuters time.